Gumtree-South-Africa/__DEPRECATED__bolt-2dot0-frontend/modules/guardians/README.md

 # Gurdians

-A middleware that protect Bolt 2.0
+A middleware that protects Bolt 2.0

 ### Pre-requisities